304 North Cardinal St.

-Our testers were having to compensate +5 yards due to the composition of the ball and then having to subtract 10 yards for roll whenever hitting long irons onto the green.
+Our testers were having to compensate +5 yards due to the composition of the ball and then had to subtract 10 yards for a roll whenever hitting long irons onto the green.

 If they didn’t there was no way the ball was going to stop on the green.

 Driving with this golf ball was bliss.
 It was pure “grip-and-rip” golf.